-Practical sessions were scheduled throughout the course (see Annex 1 course program).
+Practical sessions were scheduled throughout the course (see Annex 1 the course program of the course).
 This way the trainees could directly, actively experience and practice what they heard and discussed during the lectures.
 At the end of the course, by preparing and presenting a formal seminar on their outputs, the trainees got the chance to apply what they had learned during the first three weeks of the course.